yi-ding-cs/GIGN/README.md

 [Yi Ding, Cuntai Guan, “GIGN: Learning Graph-in-graph Representations of EEG Signals for Continuous Emotion Recognition”, in EMBC, 2023 (Oral)](https://ieeexplore.ieee.org/document/10340644).

+# Prepare the data
+Download MAHNOB-HCI dataset [here](https://mahnob-db.eu/hci-tagging/).
+And set the data folder as the root_directory in configs.py, e.g., /home/dingyi/MAHNOB/.
+This folder should contains two subfolders, ./Sessions/ and ./Subjects/.

+Get the continuous label in this [repo](https://github.com/soheilrayatdoost/ContinuousEmotionDetection).
+Put the lable_continous_Mahnob.mat at the data folder, e.g., /home/dingyi/MAHNOB/lable_continous_Mahnob.mat

+Note that it might pop some error messages when you load create the dataset.
+It is because there are some format errors in the original data.
+You can identify the file according to the error message and correct the format error in that file.

 # Run the code
 Setp 1: You need to check the config.py first, changing the parameters accordingly.